Skip to content

 Visitors/Guests

-Any person that has a criminal conviction that requires registration in the National Sex Offender Registry is not allowed to live at University Student Apartments.
-Registered sex offenders are also not allowed as visitors or guests at University Student Apartments.
+Any person that has a criminal conviction that requires registration in the National Sex Offender Registry is not allowed to live at Sunnyside Apartments.
+Registered sex offenders are also not allowed as visitors or guests at Sunnyside Apartments.

 Guests must abide by the rules and regulations of the Resident Handbook and of the University.
 Residents are responsible for the actions of their guests.
 Violations of the Resident Handbook by guests may result in eviction of the Resident.
 Residents are also responsible for any damages caused by their guests.